Social anxiety disorder, also called social phobia, is a long-term and overwhelming fear of social situations.

 Things you can try to overcome social anxiety

-Self-help probably will not cure your social anxiety, but it may reduce it and you might find it a useful first step before trying other treatments.
+Self-help can help reduce social anxiety and you might find it a useful first step before trying other treatments.

 The following tips may help:

-- try to understand more about your anxiety – think about what goes through your mind and how you behave in certain social situations to help you get a clearer idea of the problems you want to tackle
+- try to understand more about your anxiety – by thinking about or writing down what goes through your mind and how you behave in certain social situations, it can help to keep a diary

-You may find it useful to read an NHS self-help guide for social anxiety for more detail.
+You may also find it useful to read an NHS self-help guide for social anxiety.

-You can also find mental health apps and tools in the NHS Apps Library.
+You can find mental health, relaxation and mindfulness apps and tools in the NHS Apps Library.

 Treatments for social anxiety